Hernández and Espinal HR, Kikuchi fans 8, Jays beat Rays 4-1 - WHIZ News

-TORONTO (AP) — Teoscar Hernández and Santiago Espinal each hit two-run home runs, Yuseki Kukuchi struck out a season-high eight over six innings to snap a seven-start winless streak and the Toronto Blue Jays beat the Tampa Bay Rays 4-1 Thursday night.
+TORONTO (AP) — Teoscar Hernández and Santiago Espinal each hit two-run home runs, Yusei Kikuchi struck out a season-high eight over six innings to snap a seven-start winless streak and the Toronto Blue Jays beat the Tampa Bay Rays 4-1 Thursday night.

+Kikuchi (3-4) allowed one run and four hits in his longest outing since his previous win, May 16 against Seattle.
+He went 0-3 with a 7.30 in the seven starts between victories.

+“It feels great,” Kikuchi said of his strong start.
+“Especially the three or four past outings obviously weren’t great.
+I understand the position I put the team in, a lot of stress on the bullpen.
+I’m just really happy to be able to contribute.”

 Rays left-hander Jeffrey Springs had been set to start against Toronto on Friday but instead left the team and was put on the Family Medical Emergency List.